 If an applicant proposes a program or activity that would deliver services or benefits to individuals, the costs of taking reasonable steps to provide meaningful access to those services or benefits for individuals with limited English proficiency may be allowable.
 Reasonable steps to provide meaningful access to services or benefits may include interpretation or translation services where appropriate.

-For additional information, see the "Civil Rights Compliance" section\under "Solicitation Requirements" in the OJP Funding Resource Center.
+For additional information, see the "Civil Rights Compliance" section_under "Solicitation Requirements" in OJP's Funding Resource Center.

 Other JAG Requirements